shunjizhan/use-tree-state/README.md

   findTargetNode,
 } from 'use-tree-state';

-const TreeApp = () => {
+// this app demos how to build a custom reducer that rename a node to 'pikachu' const TreeApp = () => {
   // our custom reducer
   const renameToPikachuNTimes = (root, path, n) => {